 Sonic Bloom® Pink ('Bokrasopin') Weigela is a reblooming shrub which produces a series of bright pink trumpet shaped flowers.
 Sonic Bloom® Pink starts blooming heavily in May, and continues well into the summer months.
 The green foliage makes a good setting for the blooms.
 A light pruning after the initial explosion of flowers will make for a stronger rebloom, but it is not essential.
 Good as a foundation shrub or in mass plantings.

 Yellowroot has interesting tiny brownish purple flowers in spring and later produce star-shaped fruit enjoyed by birds and small animals.
 The foliage of Xanthoriza ia bright green and celery-like, it forms a dense carpet innumerous types of conditions.
 Yellowroot has long been used by Native Americans as a dye.
 Fall color starts off yellow and changes to a reddish purple later in the season.
 Yellowroot spreads to make an excellent colonizing groundcover.
+Xanthorhiza is great for areas where deer pressure is heavy, as they tend to avoid it.
 Good for banks and soil stabilization.

 'Color Guard' Adam's Needle has a creamy-yellow center stripe that turns rose colored in cooler weather.
 The white long blooming flower spikes appear in June and July.
 Yucca filamentosa 'Color Guard' is evergreen and salt tolerant.